Jessicavazm/JessicaVaz_T2A1-A/README.md

 - Confidentiality:

 It ensures data is only accessible to view and edit to authorised users by implementing control's measures such as authentication, encryption and data masking.
 Authentication method ensures user's identification, it can be done through username and password, tokens, biometric identifiers such as fingerprint or facial and plenty more.

 Encryption methods ensures data is secured in the transit process by making it unreadable.
 When you encrypt a file, it generates a key which is only granted to authorised users.
 With the correct key, users are able to perform further operation which requires authentication before hand.
 Masking is another method that involves replacing the original data with a fictional data.
 Monitoring data is another crucial process in the confidentiality method.

 Organisations can use applications such as Intrusion detection system (IDS) and Intrusion prevention system (IPS) to prevent and report any malicious activity.
 Another powerful tool is to report security incidents, this can also help to identify any security breach that might occur in the future.
 For this reason, employees should be trained on the types of security breaches and best practices so they can identify potential problems in the future and understand how to handle data securely.

 - Integrity:

 This component is responsible for data's integrity during transit or rest processes.
 Some techniques to help with integrity are checksum and hash functions.
 Checksum is unique value that is generated after processing the original data, in case of an accidental error, a different checksum will be generated indicating the data has been altered.
 Hash function converts a file to fixed strings of bytes(Hexadecimal).
-Like Checksum, the Hash function produces a unique value that is used to check if data has been modified.<br>
+Like Checksum, the Hash function produces a unique value that is used to check if data has been modified.

 Version control system such as GIT is also used as a method to ensure data integrity, allowing users to track all changes and restore previous version if needed.

 System and data redundancy are another important measures organisations can use to make sure their data is complete and operations can be maintain in case of failure/loss.
 Often backups and multiple copies in different systems or locations can also be beneficial to ensure if their suffer an cyber attack they don't have a total loss of data.

 - Availability:

 This component ensures the data is available all the time to authorised users for viewing and modifications when it needed.
 To ensure maximum availability, the system must be safe from malicious activities and data should be stored/managed safely.

-This component goes side by side with confidentiality and integrity components.
+Availability component goes side by side with confidentiality and integrity components.
 Some measures to make this happen includes conducting regular system maintenance updates, implements measures to protect against malicious attacks, make use of data and system redundancy, have a recovery plan, use of Load balancers to distribute incoming traffic across multiple servers and preventing one server to become overwhelmed resulting in better performance.

 Load balance softwares includes HAProxy and NGINX or Cloud-based includes AWS Elastic and Azure.
 Recover plans can include risk assessments to identify threats and potential risks, and recovery procedures to indicate what steps to take in case of data/ system disruption.

 References: